Alicia Bárcena: Economic Commission for Latin America and the Caribbean (ECLAC), 2008–2022

 In 2008, Ban announced Bárcena's appointment as Executive Secretary of the Economic Commission for Latin America and the Caribbean (ECLAC); she replaced José Luis Machinea.
 Her term concluded on 31 March 2022.

 From 2014 until 2015, Bárcena served on the Secretary-General's Independent Expert Advisory Group on the Data Revolution for Sustainable Development, co-chaired by Enrico Giovannini and Robin Li.
 In 2016, she was appointed by Erik Solheim, the Chairman of the Organisation for Economic Co-operation and Development Development Assistance Committee, to serve on the High Level Panel on the Future of the Development Assistance Committee under the leadership of Mary Robinson.
 From 2016 until 2017, she co-chaired (alongside Janez Potočnik) the International Resource Panel at the United Nations Environment Programme (UNEP).

+Return to domestic politics, 2022–2024

+In September 2022, Bárcena was confirmed as Mexico's ambassador to Chile.

+Later that month, President Andrés Manuel López Obrador announced his plans to nominate Bárcena to succeed Mauricio Claver-Carone as head of the Inter-American Development Bank (IDB).
+By November 2022, Bárcena had spoken with López Obrador to withdraw her nomination "for personal reasons"; instead, López Obrador nominated Gerardo Esquivel Hernández for the position.

+On 3 July 2023, Bárcena resigned her post as ambassador to Chile to take office as Secretary of Foreign Affairs, replacing Marcelo Ebrard.

+On 20 June 2024, president-elect Claudia Sheinbaum announced that as of October 2024, Bárcena was to serve in her cabinet as the head of the Secretariat of the Environment and Natural Resources.